Azerbaijan–Pakistan relations: Official meetings

 Pakistan and Azerbaijan have very good relations and friendly relations.
 These relations are established on our past historical traditions.
-It is no coincidence that Pakistan is one of the first states to recognizethe independence of our country after Azerbaijan declared its independence.
+It is no coincidence that Pakistan is one of the first states to recognize the independence of our country after Azerbaijan declared its independence.
 In the following period, especially in recent years, very good relations have been established between Pakistan and Azerbaijan.

 The agreement on defense and military cooperation between countries was concluded in 2002.
 In the same year, another meeting between President Heydar Aliyev and Pervez Musharraf took place in Istanbul at the summit of the Economic Cooperation Organization.

 In September 2003, Azerbaijani Prime Minister Ilham Aliyev met with the President of the Islamic Republic of Pakistan, Pervez Musharraf.
 Both of them discussed international issues.

 In the summer of 2004, Pervez Musharraf made an official visit to Azerbaijan.
 In July 2003, Pakistani President Pervez Musharraf visited the Heydar Aliyev Foundation in Baku.

 In the spring of 2005, President Ilham Aliyev visited Pakistan.
 During the two-day visit, the heads discussed the potential for establishing a partnership.
 Six agreements were signed in the field of information and communication, transport, aviation, cultural relations, finance, and education.

 In May 2006, the 9th ECO Summit was held in Baku, where the Prime Minister of Pakistan, Shaukat Aziz, took part too.

 In the summer of 2008, a delegation led by the Chairman of the Parliament of the Islamic Republic of Pakistan, Muhammad Mian Soomro, and the delegation of the Standing Committee on Foreign Relations of the Senate of Pakistan under the chairmanship of Mushakhid Hussein Saidi visited Baku.